onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ## File browser layout

-The top section of the file browser accommodates a breadcrumb navigator and a toolbox.
+The top section of the file browser contains a breadcrumb navigator and a toolbox.

 The breadcrumb navigator presents the path to the current working directory and allows navigation to its parent directories.
 The current working directory is